 Many projects offer real-time chat rooms in which developers can have fast-turnaround conversations with each other and with users.
 Such conversations often precede a bug report or some other kind of more formal, tracked contribution.

 For decades, the standard real-time chat system for open source projects was Internet Relay Chat (IRC), which predates the World Wide Web and uses a text-based interface and command language.
 Starting around 2014-2015, a number of open source projects began trying out newer, web-browser-friendly chat systems, in particular the open source platforms https://zulip.org/, https://mattermost.org/, https://rocket.chat/, and the Matrix[51] protocol.
-(A few projects also experimented with the proprietary online chat service Slack when it was new, but Slack hasn't been widely adopted open source projects and I wouldn't recommend it for them.
+(A few projects also experimented with the proprietary online chat service Slack when it was new, but Slack hasn't been widely adopted by open source projects and I wouldn't recommend it for them.
 In a post written when that early experimentation was still under way, Drew DeVault lists some of the reasons why Slack isn't suitable: https://drewdevault.com/2015/11/01/Please-stop-using-slack.html.

 I don't know whether any of these new systems will emerge as the long-term default choice for open source projects.
 Try looking at the open source chat systems used by similar projects and use that as guidance in choosing yours.
 Matrix compatibility (sometimes referred to as Matrix "bridging" or having a "Matrix bridge") is a good property to keep in mind, and if possible IRC bridging too, since some developers still like to use their IRC clients with non-IRC server applications.